On Stellar Migration from Andromeda to the Milky Way: Model and Simulations

 \subsection{Andromeda trajectory}

 The system of the Milky Way and Andromeda is a dynamical one.
 Before we can determine any HVS trajectories, we calculate the trajectory of Andromeda in order to have an accurate dynamical model.
-The coordinate system used for this calculation as well as in the HVS trajectory simulation is chosen so that the MWC lies in the origin and is at rest.
-Additionally, Andromeda lies on the $x$-axis and at $y=z=0$ at present time.
 Since the two galaxies do not collide during the relevant time frame for the propagation of HVSs, we describe both galaxies by point masses for the purpose of calculating Andromeda's trajectory.
 Other gravitational influences in- and outside the Local Group are neglected (including cosmological expansion).
+In addition, we assume a present age of the Universe of $t_0 = 13.8$ Gyr.

+We choose the coordinate system for this calculation as well as in the HVS trajectory simulation so that the MWC lies in the origin and is at rest.
+Andromeda lies on the $x$-axis and at $y=z=0$ at present time.
+Additionally, the $y$-axis is chosen so that the Sun lies within the $xy$-plane to make the transformation to Galactic coordinates more convenient.
+The definition of the axis orientations only holds at present time, however, the coordinate system does not change in time.